 8. See a show in our growing Theatre District: See a variety of plays, shows or movies at the Weinberg.
 The Weinberg is a historic theater where you can see old-time movies, musical performances and plays.
 The Weinberg’s recent renovation has returned the historic theater to it’s former glory.
 See a play at the Maryland Shakespeare Festival, Way off Broadway Theater, or the Maryland Ensemble Theater.

 9. Shop for Antiques.
 There are dozens of antique shops and Malls in Frederick, including Emporium Antiques, Cannon Hill Place, Carroll Creek Classics, Country Shabby Chic, Fabulous Finds, Great Stuff by Paul, Map Man, Vintage Revival, Tuscany Designs, Repurposed & Refined, and more.

 10. Visit one of our historic treasures, like the Civil War Medicine Museum.
 Frederick was a key location during the Civil War when most of the Frederick churches became hospitals for wounded soldiers.
 Visit the Museum of Frederick County History at 24 E. Church Street.
-There are several historic places in Frederick County, some highlights: The Shifferstadt, the oldest dwelling in Frederick, the Museum of Frederick County, Rose

 There are many seasonal events to see the sights in Frederick: Museums by Candlelight and the Tour of Historic Churches are fun during December.
 Bell and History Day takes place the first weekend in April.
 There are a number of Oktoberfest activities as well.